JSa1987/sony_slink/README.md

 sony_slink
 ==========

-This Arduino sketch is entirely based on the great work from These are Arduino sketches to interface with Sony equipment using the S-Link/Control A1 protocols.
-There are two sketches here:
+This Arduino sketch is entirely based on the great work from [robho](https://github.com/robho/sony_slink).
+The only change is that the modified to allows the option of communicating over serial using raw Hex bytes.
+This is achieved by defining the 'HexOutput' option at the beginning of the code (if this is not defined the code behaves as the original code).
-* Target Arduino, USB serial communication
-* Target ESP8266, wifi + websocket communication

-I'm using this to control and read information from a Sony CDP-CX225 CD Player.
+I'm using this to control and read information from a Sony CDP-CX225 CD Player, and interfacing this with ESPHome using a ESP8266.

-To physically connect an Arduino device to the S-Link bus you need some additional components.
-Here's a schematic for the Arduino (ESP8266 is similar, but uses different pins):
+To physically connect the Arduino to the Sony via the S-Link bus and to the ESP8266 running ESPHome you need some additional components, below is the schematic.
 ![circuit](circuit.png)

-Use a 3.5 mm mono plug to connect the Arduino/ESP8266 to the S-Link/Control A1 port of the Sony equipment and connect the Arduino to a USB port in your computer for power and serial communication.
+Use a 3.5 mm mono plug to connect the circuite to the S-Link/Control A1 port of the Sony device.

-The S-Link_CDP-CX225.ods file lists the commands I have found work with the CDP-CX225.
+The S-Link_CDP-CX225.ods file in the 'Supported Commands' folder lists the commands I have found work with the CDP-CX225.

 ----